 Set up a calendar with all sampling dates, sample points, and assays to be performed clearly set forth.
 You will receive forms, templates, and reporting data needed.
 Discuss results from soil sampling.
 Discuss results from soil sampling.

 - All plans may needing changing as you progress on your project.

 - If changes happen, those changes will need to be discussed with your mentor.

 Decide when discussions of sample results need to be done.
 Determine organisms coming out of sprayer nozzles to see if organisms are damaged in transit.

 - Discuss results from compost, extract, tea, and soil sampling.

 - Discussion of results from accessing soil and plant health.

 - Compare results between the “with biology” and “without biology” areas.
 Are they significantly different?

 6. SUBMIT SUCCESS STORY

-Write up the Success Story (much like was shown for the Boston example) with pictures and compost, compost tea, and compost extract data that was applied every 10-14 days.
-Discuss with mentor and Dr. elaine.
-Your Success Story will appear on the SFI and ECI websites as well a other websites as you see fit.
+Write up the Success Story (see examples on this website under Success Stories) with pictures and compost, compost tea, and compost extract data that was applied appropriately.
+Discuss with mentor, Dr. Ingham, and Dr. Rolllins.
+Your Success Story will appear on the ECI website.

 - Compost Data